 MDSC 408 is designed to give biomedical sciences and bioinformatics students the basic conceptual framework, knowledge and skill set to work and think independently in a medical science or life science research environment.
 By the end of MDSC 408, students will be able to successfully utilize a number of bioinformatics tools and perform a number of molecular biology techniques, interpret results and troubleshoot when problems arise.

-The main goal of MDSC 408 is to enhance: 1) the student's understanding and use of scientific methodology and thought process, 2) the student's ability to understand and approach problems at the molecular level, 3) the student's ability to design experiments in a creative manner.
+The Global objectives MDSC 408 are to enhance the student's:

+- 1) understanding and use of scientific methodology and thought process - 2) ability to understand and approach problems at the molecular level - 3) ability to design experiments in a creative manner